 The First Radio I believe that it was Christmas Eve of 1970 when I received an AM radio as a gift from my eldest brother and his wife.

-When I was a kid … ten or eleven years old … I happened upon a local AM radio talk show called Beatle Trivia.
+When I was a kid … ten or eleven years old … I happened upon a local AM radio talk show called Beatles Trivia.
 It aired Sunday nights at 10:30 p.m.
 I was a burgeoning Beatles fan, having “discovered” them in the mid-70’s.

 The show began as a 5-minute segment during the 7:00 p.m. to midnight “Hall of Fame Show” on Omaha’s WOW AM radio (590 on the AM dial.)
 By the time I happened upon it, the show ran for about an hour.